CommandLineLabs/completegeek/docs/master_outline.md

 * [Chapter 20: Advanced BASH Scripting](./volume-001/v001-020-advanced-bash-scripting.md)
 * [Chapter 21: Dotfiles](./021-dotfiles.md)

+## Volume 5: Version Control

+* Brief history of version control from vcs to svn to git and how we created decentralized version control with git and then re-centralized it with GitHub.
+* Git.
+* Github.
+* Writing good commit messages and good pull request messages

-## Volume 2: Websites and Networking
+## Volume 2: Websites and Basic Networking

 ### Chapter x -- Creating a Droplet